 Retrospective studies have noted a variable risk of MDS among individuals with ICUS.
 As examples:

-●In a Mayo Clinic study, 579 of 2899 patients (20 percent) evaluated for cytopenias with a bone marrow biopsy did not meet criteria for a WHO diagnosis .
+●In another study, 579 of 2899 patients (20 percent) who were evaluated for cytopenias with a bone marrow biopsy did not meet criteria for a WHO diagnosis .
 Follow-up data were available on only 49 percent of the 182 patients with normal marrows in this series; in most patients, the cytopenias either resolved or were ultimately attributable to a non-MDS diagnosis (eg, a rheumatological disorder, cirrhosis, or lymphoid neoplasm).
 Several patients in the series with non-diagnostic marrows eventually developed a myeloid malignancy, but the risk could not be quantified due to lack of long-term follow-up on many patients.

 ●A study from the United Kingdom assessed 69 patients who had previously undergone a non-diagnostic marrow biopsy and were subsequently diagnosed with MDS or acute myeloid leukemia (AML) .
 These 69 patients represented <2 percent of 4875 marrow aspirates performed during the study period to evaluate patients with cytopenias by a regional hematology service in northern England.
 Unfortunately, the proportion of patients with non-diagnostic marrows in this series who had persistent unexplained cytopenias, cytopenias that resolved spontaneously, or were diagnosed with another disorder is unknown.

-Following patients with ICUS — Patients with ICUS should be followed over time, but the most appropriate frequency of evaluation is unclear.
-There are no evidence-based practices.
+Following patients with ICUS — Patients with ICUS should be followed over time, but there are no evidence-based guidelines and the optimal frequency of evaluation is unclear.
 In our practices, the frequency of follow-up depends in part upon the severity of the cytopenias.
 ICUS with mild cytopenias may be evaluated with blood counts every three to six months.
-More severe cytopenias (eg, hemoglobin <10 g/dL) are more likely to result in a diagnosis compared to those with hemoglobin levels just below the WHO threshold for anemia, and these patients can be followed monthly .
+Patients with more severe cytopenias (eg, hemoglobin <10 g/dL) can be followed monthly, because they are more likely to result in a diagnosis compared to those with hemoglobin levels just below the WHO threshold for anemia .